-The charter of the PDP-WT is to develop and document a revised GNSO Policy Development Process that achieves the goals established by the ICANN Board.
-The PDP-WT, with staff assistance, will need to determine what changes to the bylaws will be required.
+Policy Development Process Work Team Updated Final Report & Recommendations assistance, will need to determine what changes to the bylaws will be required.
 New processes will need to be documented properly to ensure that the bylaws (and any related operational rules or procedures) are updated accurately.
-The revised PDP, after review and approval by the PPSC, GNSO Council, and ICANN Board, would replace the current PDP defined in Annex A of the ICANN bylaws.
+The revised PDP, after review and approval by the